 As a private counselling provider we charge a fee for our service.
 Private counselling can be an expensive commitment.
 Here at Leicester Women’s Counselling Centre we want you to be able to afford our service for as long as you need it.
 Therefore the fees we charge are offered on a “sliding scale” depending what you can afford.
 Everyone’s circumstances are different and your fee will be agreed at your assessment appointment.
 As a rough guide we usually charge £1 per session for every £1000 per year income you receive eg of you earn £20,000 per year your fee will be £20 per week.

 Our fees are payable weekly in advance and we accept payment by cash or debit card.

 Counselling for Young Women

 Here at Leicester Women’s Counselling Centre we recognise the particular pressures faced by young women and are pleased to be able to offer counselling to support young women aged 13 and over.
-We can offer appointments after school or college and we have counsellors who have particular expereince of working with issues you women face.
+We can offer appointments after school or college.
 If you would like to speak to someone in confidence then please give us a call on 03333 444 304 or text us on 07468 860896

 We are able to offer a flexible and affordable solution to charities, not-for-profit organisations and businesses who want to support their female employees through counselling.
 Counselling can support an employee with personal issues that are impacting on their work or work issues that are impacting on their personal life, health and wellbeing.
 Timely support to staff can reduce sickness absence and improve team relationships and productivity.
 If you have an employee who you think would benefit from support please contact us to discuss your requirements.